 - freeze green beans microwave

-- how to get green beans ready to freeze
+- how to blanch green beans for freezing using microwave